NotM32/conf/README.md

 ## Deployment

 Most machines have been deployed with nixos-anywhere.
 Some were installed with custom generated ISO images.
 I am no longer using this workflow.
 For my business, I have built a netboot derivation that helps to quickly install hosts.
 This is great if you have a lot of hosts to install.
 I may make those configuration modules available here in the future.
-Keep an eye out for an article about this workflow on [website](https://m32.io)
+Keep an eye out for an article about this workflow on [my website](https://m32.io)

 In general, I build the system closures locally when hacking on this config.
 That means working with the `nixos-rebuild` development loop.
 Some features I test with the `nixos-rebuild build-vm` functionality.